MiroPsota/macko_spmv/media/README.md

 - `column_indices`: holds column index for each value, usually a 32-bit, possibly 16-bit integers.
 - `row_pointers`: index to `values` and `column_indices` signifying the start of a given row.

-The biggest problem of CSR in SpMV is the memory overhead it incures because of `column_indices`.
+The biggest problem of CSR in SpMV is the memory overhead it incurs because of `column_indices`.
 `column_indices` are even more dominant if `values` are low precision (16-bit or less).
 SpMV is a memory bound operation, and this memory overhead directly translates to slower runtime.

 Why?
 Well SpMV needs to perform about 1 operation per 1 byte of accessed memory (ask chatgpt).
 Modern GPUs can perform a lot of operations in the same time in which they can read 1 byte (38-80 for consumer GPUs, all the way to 100 for server GPUs, just divide the FLOPS with memory bandwidth).

-We need to design a format that does not have unnecesery memory overhead, but still respects constrains for efficient GPU execution.
+We need to design a format that does not have unnecessary memory overhead, but still respects constrains for efficient GPU execution.

-TODO visual representation of CSR

 ## Background, SpMV

-**Sp**arse **M**atrix **V**ector multiplication computes $Y=MV$, whre $M$ is a sparse matrix, and $V$ and $Y$ are dense column vector.
+**Sp**arse **M**atrix **V**ector multiplication computes $Y=MV$, where $M$ is a sparse matrix, and $V$ and $Y$ are dense column vectors.
 Common simplification of this problem is to impose some structure on $M$, like 2:4 sparsity, N:M sparsity, or block sparsity.
-In a our case, there are no contraints on the structure of $M$.
+In a our case, there are no constraints on the structure of $M$.

 ## MACKO storage format